rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 To make our third party JavaScript libraries, like jQuery and knockout, available in the global scope, we added special [loader](https://webpack.js.org/concepts/loaders/) to the Webpack pipeline.
 A Webpack loader generally describes a type of transformation for a given file type.
 For example, [Babel integrates with Webpack via a loader](https://github.com/rails/webpacker/blob/b2d899b25fb9f1cb11426b1b5e2d699c680bdcf6/package/loaders/babel.js) in Webpacker to transform any JavaScript file from ES6 to ES5 syntax.

-At the time of this writing, we've found that the easiest way to instruct Webpack to expose variables exported by a given library to the global scope is via the official [expose-loader](https://github.com/webpack-contrib/expose-loader).

-To use the loader, we updated the default Webpack config provided by Webpacker to ensure that our Webpack-compiled `jQuery` package is made available in the global scope for our legacy JavaScript:
+One way to instruct Webpack to expose variables exported by a given library to the global scope is via the official [expose-loader](https://github.com/webpack-contrib/expose-loader).
+To use this loader, we updated the default Webpack config provided by Webpacker to ensure that our Webpack-compiled `jQuery` package is made available in the global scope for our legacy JavaScript:

 ```javascript
 // config/webpack/custom.js